lacymorrow/casper/README.md

 A `gruntfile.js` is included. `cd` into the theme directory and run `npm install` to install Grunt and all dependencies locally.
 Run `grunt` to build or `grunt watch` to continuously build.

+##### i18n

+To generate a `.pot` language file you must have xgettext installed.
+On OSX using homebrew run `brew install gettext && brew link gettext --force` to install.
+Run `grunt i18n` to generate language files.

 ###### Tasks

  * Compile `src/css/style.less` and other LESS and CSS files in `src/css/`